EU-US PRIVACY SHIELD

 LIMITATION ON APPLICATION OF PRINCIPLES

-Adherence by NYI to these Privacy Shield and Safe Harbor Principles may be limited (a) to the extent required to respond to a legal or ethical obligation; (b) to the extent necessary to meet national security, public interest or law enforcement obligations; and (c) to the extent expressly permitted by an applicable law, rule or regulation.
+Adherence by NYI to these Privacy Shield and Safe Harbor Principles may be limited (a) to the extent required to respond to lawful requests by public authorities; (b) to the extent necessary to meet national security or law enforcement requirements; and (c) to the extent expressly permitted by an applicable law, rule or regulation.

 Questions or comments regarding this Policy should be submitted to the NYI Privacy Office by mail to: